bgruening/bioconda_biocontainers_talk/monod.md

 ### A solution<br>Cargo Port

-- [A Public repository](https://depot.galaxyproject.org/software/), kindly hosted by the Galaxy Project
+- [A public repository](https://depot.galaxyproject.org/software/), kindly hosted by the Galaxy Project
 - Stable and long term storage
 - Daily archives of the BioConda packages